christophhart/hise_documentation/scripting/scripting-in-hise/hise-script-coding-standards.md

 ## UI Components

--   Component references will usually be defined as a section of code grouping the reference variable, property assignments, paint routines, mouse callbacks, custom callback functions, and callback assignments, etc. Place a comment containg the name of the component above such sections.
+-   Component references will usually be defined as a section of code grouping the reference variable, property assignments, paint routines, mouse callbacks, custom callback functions, and callback assignments, etc. Place a comment containing the name of the component above such sections.

     > If components are defined by themselves in a namespace, init, or factory function then such a comment may not be necessary.